Mohammad-Ehshan/E-Learning/README.md

 2. Open `index.html` in a modern web browser
 3. No additional setup or dependencies required

-## Current Limitations
-- The landing page is currently not responsive
-- Best viewed on desktop devices

-## Future Improvements
-- [ ] Add responsive design for mobile and tablet devices
-- [ ] Implement media queries for different screen sizes
-- [ ] Optimize animations for mobile devices
-- [ ] Add breakpoints for flexible layouts

 ## Browser Support
 - Chrome (latest)